x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/assign-permissions-for-migration.md

 - **Remote move (Hybrid) Exchange migration**

-    For a remove move migration, the migration administrator account must be:
+    For a remote move migration, the migration administrator account must be:

   - A member of the Domain Admins group in Active Directory Domain Services (AD DS) in the on-premises organization.